Are Low Levels Of The VIX Really A Sign Of Complacency?

 Our Hypothesis

-Our null hypothesis is that low levels of neutral sentiment tend to indicate high levels of the VIX, and our alternative hypothesis is that high levels of neutral sentiment tend to indicate low levels of the VIX.
+Our null hypothesis is that low levels of neutral sentiment tend to indicate low levels of the VIX, and our alternative hypothesis is that high levels of neutral sentiment tend to indicate low levels of the VIX.
 More casually we will test if values of neutral sentiment relate to values of the VIX.

 Correlation Analysis